sarbela55/Not-So-Basic-CAD/README.md

 Picture Credit @bewing09 https://github.com/bewing09/NotSoBasicCad/blob/master/README.md

 ### Challenges:
 The only issue I had on these assignments was getting the mates and fillets to work.
+When doing the fillets, I figured out that I had to